Planning To Go RVing Full-Time?

 - Start downsizing.
 Get rid of the stuff you really don’t need.

-- Research types of RV and decide which layouts might work for you.
+- Research types of RVs and decide which layouts might work for you.

 - Try to take your current job remote!